saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

 - **Answer Criteria**: 1 mark for each idea predominantly in own words, maximum 3 marks.
 - **Acceptable Answers**: Hippos likely always ate meat unnoticed, other herbivores known to eat meat, hippos are equipped to eat meat.
 - **ChatGPT Response**:
-For Question 1(e) based on Text B from "Into the Delta," a sample response explaining why some scientists do not believe that the behavior of hippos has changed could be:

 Some scientists argue that hippos' behavior hasn't fundamentally changed, suggesting that the observed instances of meat-eating might have always been a part of their behavior but went unnoticed.
 They point out that hippos possess physical attributes enabling them to consume meat, and similar herbivorous species have also been known to occasionally eat meat.